Species Introduction

 Q: How do I properly acclimatise Marble Angelfish to my aquarium?

-Acclimatisation is crucial for Marble Angelfish to reduce stress.
-Begin by floating the sealed bag in your tank for 15-20 minutes to equalise the temperature.
-After this, gradually introduce small amounts of your tank water into the bag over 1-2 hours.
-This process helps them adjust to the new water parameters.
-Once acclimatised, gently release the fish into the tank without adding the bag water.
-Avoid sudden changes in water temperature or chemistry, as these can lead to shock.
+Acclimatisation is crucial for the successful introduction of Marble Angelfish to your aquarium.
+Start by floating the sealed bag in the tank for about 15-20 minutes to equalise the temperature.
+Then, gradually mix tank water into the bag over the next hour.
+This process, known as drip acclimatisation, helps the fish adjust to the new water parameters.
+After acclimatisation, gently transfer the fish into the tank using a net to avoid introducing bag water, which may contain harmful substances.
+This method greatly reduces stress and enhances the chances of survival.

 ✓ Expert Tip